Subathon: Notable examples

 The format was popularized by Ludwig Ahgren, who held a 31-day subathon in 2021; at the conclusion of the event, Ludwig had amassed 282,191 subscriptions at the stream's end, becoming Twitch's most-subscribed channel and breaking a record for concurrent subscribers originally set by Ninja.

 The VTuber Ironmouse has held several notable subathons; the first held in February 2022 lasted 31 days, and concluded with Ironmouse becoming the most-subscribed female streamer on Twitch.
 A second subathon was held in 2023 in support of the Immune Deficiency Foundation, with half of all revenue from Twitch monetization and merchandise sales being donated.

 Kai Cenat would hold his first subathon Mafiathon in 2023, where he would overtake Ludwig with a record 306,621 subscribers.
 During a third subathon in September 2024, Ironmouse set a new record for most concurrent subscribers, beating Kai Cenat's prior record with 312,000 subscribers.
 Kai Cenat would, in turn, break Ironmouse's record during Mafiathon 2 in November 2024, concluding with a record 728,535 subscribers.

+Longest subathons by duration

+While subathons popularized by Ludwig and Kai Cenat focused on maximizing subscriber counts within capped timeframes, other streamers have pursued uncapped subathons lasting hundreds of days.
+As of January 2026, the longest subathon on Twitch is held by Emilycc at over 1,542 days (still ongoing), followed by SweatyPedals (1,130+ days, ongoing) and Beard_Hub (1,032+ days, ongoing).
+The longest completed subathon was held by TieflingMelissa at 500 days, followed by Brazilian streamer oMeiaUm at 383 days, which concluded in May 2025.